The Black Basses

 Originally, Dr. Hubbs named it the Kentucky bass, believing that the new species was limited to waters of that state.
 Our chart shows the two known subspecies of spotted bass, the northern and Alabama forms.

 Today there are seven distinct species of black bass.
-And our chart has America’s newest sport fish, the shoal bass.
+And our chart, Freshwater Bass of North America, has America’s newest sport fish, the shoal bass.
 This seventh black bass just became known to science late last year--200 years after the largemouth was described.
 This will probably be the last sport fish species to get a scientific name in North America.

 The shoal bass is not necessarily a new discovery.
 Dr. Hubbs suspected the shoal bass as something different in the late 1930s.
 Turns out he was right.
 The shoal bass for years was thought to be a form of redeye bass, a form unique to the Mobile, Apalachicola, and Chattahoochee drainages in Alabama and Georgia.